zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       ![](./media/image119.png)

-      Figure 115: Status While a New Oracle Integration Instance is Being Provisioned
+      Figure 131: Status While a New Oracle Integration Instance is Being Provisioned

-    - Wait a few minutes and refresh the *Instances* *area* periodically, by clicking the *Refresh icon* (a circular arrow) at the extreme right-side periodically.
+    - Wait a few minutes and refresh the *Instances* *area* periodically, by clicking the *Refresh icon* (a circular arrow) periodically at the extreme right-side of the window.

     - When the instance has been created, the *Instances* *area* shows:

         ![](./media/image120.png)

-        Figure 116: Starting an Oracle Integration Instance
+        Figure 132: Starting an Oracle Integration Instance

      - Start your new instance:
         - Click on its *hamburger menu* (shown above) and select the *Start*